TexteaInc/funix/README.md

 ## Key advantages

-* **Minimalist and effortless**: Make no or little addition to your existing code.
+* **Minimalist and out-of-box**: Make no or little addition to your existing code.
 * **CSS for Python**: Widgets are generated automatically based on variable types according to a theme, rather than per-variable manually, for centralized, reusable, and consistent UI across apps.
-* **Non-intrusive and Declarative**: In JSON string, UI aspects are separated from the core logic.
+* **Non-intrusive and declarative**: As JSON strings, UI configurations are separated from the core logic.
 Your code can still be run, imported, and called as usual.
 * **Seamlessly Pythonic**: Map Python's native keywords to web app features, such as `global` for sessions, `yield` for streaming, and `print` for anything you wanna display in your app.
-* **Apps, not demos**: Out of the box support for [history](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#call-history), [access control](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#secret), [multipage apps](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#multipage-apps-and-sessionsstates), session management, reactiveness, backend telemetry, passing values between widgets and pages, etc.
+* **Apps, not demos**: Out of the box support for [access control](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#secret), user tracking and Do-Not-Track options, [multipage apps](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#multipage-apps-and-sessionsstates) with data passing, session management, reactiveness, backend telemetry, etc.

 #### Love Funix?
 Give us a star